Legend of the Guardians: The Owls of Ga'Hoole

 Is it any good?

-The collaboration between director Zack Snyder and Animal Logic, the Australian effects and animation company responsible for Happy Feet, has yielded a visually stunning animated film that, despite featuring animal characters, will appeal to tweens and teens.
+The collaboration between director Zack Snyder and Animal Logic, the Australian effects and animation company responsible for Happy Feet, has yielded a visually stunning animated film.
+Despite featuring animal characters, LEGEND OF THE GUARDIANS will appeal to tweens and teens.
 With many 3-D movies, the glasses feel like an unnecessary accessory, but here the technology is used artistically and imaginatively.
 The extreme close-ups and slow-motion shots are impressive, as are the intense moments that focus on a single feather, an eye, a claw.
 It's stylized action reminiscent of Snyder's 300 -- without all the blood and gore.

 Soren's story is compelling and original -- even as it will remind you of many other heroes' journeys.
 There are so many layers to the plot -- from sibling rivalry (Kladd stays behind) to hero worship (Geoffrey Rush plays the wise legendary warrior that Soren idolizes) to family loyalty to political intrigue.
 It's obvious from the movie's ending that the filmmakers would love to make more films in the series, which is always a gamble -- but this story is in-depth enough and the visuals so captivating that it wouldn't be unwelcome.